anssikulotie/BansheeTap/README.md

 ## Features
 - **Touch Event Logging**: Records touch events with timestamps and coordinates.
 - **Maintenance Mode**: Allows for user interaction without logging touch events and causing abnormalities in log files.
-- **Data Storage**: Logs are saved both locally and, in future iterations, on Firebase for extended accessibility and backup.
+- **Data Storage and Exporting**: Recorded log files are saved in device storage and can be exported with installed applications and directly to Firebase.
+- **Heatmap**: Heatmap allows the user to analyze the data by viewing the recorded touch points onscreen.

 ## Contributing
 As this is a school project, contributions are currently not being accepted.
 However, feedback and suggestions are always welcome.

-## License
+## License and copyrights
 This project is for educational and personal use only.
-Unauthorized distribution or commercial use without express permission is prohibited.
+Unauthorized distribution or commercial use without given permission is prohibited.
+All the artwork and pictures used in the application are AI-created.